funcx-faas/helm-chart/README.md

       be copy-pasting a huge example?]
    [TODO: paragraph desribing what values.yaml will do]

+3a. mkdir deployed_values/

-3a.
-Obtain Globus Client ID and Secret.
+3b.
+Obtain Globus Client ID and Secret for funcX.
 Get the credentials by asking on the `dev` funcx Slack channel.
+This is distinct from the funcx credentials needed for the endpoint, acquired in the previous section.

    Once you have your credentials, paste them into your `values.yaml`:
     ```yaml